CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 sudo apt-get update
 sudo apt-get -y install postgresql
 ```
 This will install the Postgres engine on your machine.
 This comes along with a database query program called **psql**.
 Type ```sudo service postgresql status```.
 This command checks the status of the postgresql engine on your machine.
-If the server is up, it will show active status, if it is down, you can start is using ``` sudo servuce postgresql start```.
+If the server is up, it will show active status, if it is down, you can start is using ``` sudo service postgresql start```.
 Now use the following to create a new database.
 ```bash
 $ sudo -i -u postgres
 postgres@R1shabh-d3ll:~$ psql